AnthonyRuffino/web-game/requirements/step-2-advanced-features.md

 # Step 2: Advanced Game Features and Systems

 This document outlines the next phase of development, building upon the solid foundation established in Step 1.
-Step 2 focuses on implementing core gameplay systems, collision detection, UI elements, and developer tools.
+Step 2 focuses on implementing core gameplay systems, collision detection, UI elements, world structure, and developer tools.

 ---

 ## 🎯 Step 2 Overview

-**Goal:** Transform the basic movement prototype into a functional game with obstacles, UI, and core systems.
+**Goal:** Transform the basic movement prototype into a functional game with world structure, obstacles, UI, and core systems.

 **Prerequisites:** Step 1 must be 100% complete (✅ Confirmed)